Elhanan Winchester: Philadelphia First Baptist Church (1780–1781)

-Universal Restoration Ministerial Career
+Universal restoration ministerial career

-Evolution to Universal Restoration
+Evolution to universal restoration

 The undoing of Winchester's ministry at the First Baptist Church was rooted in his failure to share with the church elders his wavering doubts about Calvinism.
 Two years before arriving in Philadelphia Winchester's theological belief system was evolving again, leaving him, as he self-described, as "half a convert to the doctrine of Restoration."

 This evolution began late in his Welch Neck ministry.
 In 1778, Winchester scanned a borrowed copy of Klein-Nicolai's The Everlasting Gospel.
 The book advocated for the scriptural support of the eventual salvation of all souls.
 The book provoked Winchester's curiosity, but he noted upon returning the book to its owner he "had no serious thoughts" about the validity of universal salvation.

 Not long afterward, Winchester again obtained another copy of Klein-Nicolai's book.
 "I read a little more therein, but as yet had not the least thought that ever I should embrace his sentiments; yet some of his arguments appeared very conclusive, and I could not wholly shake them off, but I concluded to let them alone, and not investigate the matter."

 He continued to evolve his thinking on universal restoration as he traveled and preached in New England for nine months following his departure from South Carolina in September 1779.

 Now in the pulpit of Philadelphia's First Baptist church, he publicly remained silent on his emerging restoration leanings.
 In confidence, he privately shared his growing doubts on Calvinist doctrine to a close circle of friends.
 This confidence was broken, resulting in a church-wide controversy over the heretical beliefs of the church's minister.